Bree-hub/Multi-Class-Image-Classification-Project/README.md

 ![Mpdel comparison](images/image4.jpg)

 ## Conclusion
-A validation precisin of 73%  implies that our model is able to predict correct classes of the nine classes with a 73% probability of success.
+A validation precision of 73%  implies that our model is able to predict correct classes of the nine classes with a 73% probability of success.
 There is a 27% chance of our model classifying an image into a wrong class.

 ## Recommendations